Digitechnet/bestdigitech/src/pages/privacy-policy.md

 templateKey: default-page
 title: Privacy Policy
 seoTitle: Privacy Policy
 seoDescription: Our Privacy Policy describes everything that we collect in order to keep this website running.
 If you have an account on this site, or have left comments...
 schema: ""
+slug: privacy-policy
 ---
 ## Who we are

-Our website address is: [[siteLink]]
+Our website address is: \[[https://bestdigitech.com]]

 ## What personal data we collect and why we collect it